SucceedAI/ai-proxy-server/readme.md

 ## Other Commands

 - `npm run start` - start as standard mode the server (without nodemon).
 Server doesn't restart on file changes.
+- `npm run prod` - more optimized for a production environment.
+This command will first run `npm run build` and then use `node` to execute the JavaScript compiled file.
-- `npm run build` - compile the TS files.
+- `npm run build` - only to compile the TS files into ones.

 ### Utility